About Inclusive Education Planning Workshops

 Sessions are currently presented in the short, sharp and shiny format meaning:

-- Short: after- school sessions between 90 minutes to two hours in length
+- Short: after- school sessions that are two hours in length

 - Sharp: to the point with hints, tips and tools focused on providing solutions